API Reference

 Parameters:

-Collect the full provenance audit trail from context graphs.
+Collect the provenance audit trail from context graphs.

 Queries all PROV-O activities across every context graph in the dataset, correlates traversals with validations, and builds surface reports from boundary shapes.